TanStack/table/docs/src/api/table.md

 setRowType: <TRow>() => Table<Overwrite<TGenerics, { Row: TRow }>>
 ```

 Call this function to set the type of rows in your table.
-The type you provide here will be used to autocomplete column definition accessor keys and functions, among many other places where the row generic type is used.
+The type you provide here will be used to autocomplete column def accessor keys and functions, among many other places where the row generic type is used.

 ```tsx
 const table = createTable().setRowType<Row>()